NVIDIA/cccl/lib/cmake/thrust/README.md

 vs. performance vs. scalability when given large inputs that require 64-bit offset types.
 This currently only applies when DEVICE=CUDA.

-- `Dynamic` Compiles each kernel twice, once for 32-bit offsets and again for 64-bit offsets, and chooses dynamically using the input size at runtime.
+- `Dynamic` May compile each kernel twice, once for 32-bit offsets and again for 64-bit offsets, and choose dynamically using the input size at runtime.
   This significantly increases compile-time and binary-size, but provides optimal performance for small input sizes while also supporting 64-bit indexed workloads.
 - `Force32bit` forces Thrust to use a 32 bit offset type.
 This improves compile time and